Surgery to remove melanoma skin cancer

 Skin graft

-For a skin graft, your surgeon removes a thin sheet of skin from somewhere else on your body (the donor site).
-They then place it over the area where the melanoma was.
+For a skin graft, your surgeon removes a thin piece of skin from somewhere else on your body (the donor site).
+They place it over the area where the melanoma was.

-The donor skin is usually taken from somewhere where it won’t be too obvious, such as your inner thigh or behind your ear.
-At first the area looks like a graze.
+At first the donor area looks like a graze.
 It may feel quite sensitive or painful at first.
 The skin grows back quite quickly, usually over a couple of weeks.

 The skin graft is very delicate while it heals.
 It’s vital that the graft is not damaged during this time.
 Try not to knock it.
 You might have antibiotics to help prevent an infection.